HBPei/mongo-on-k8s/README.md

 8 - Now execute the following below.

 - `minikube service mongo-express-service` to automatically start the service on your local browser.
+- Once a browser pops up, type in the following for username/password: `admin / pass`

+9 - You should now see the Web UI for Mongo Express.

-9 - To delete all the service.
+10 - To delete all the service.

 - `kubectl delete -f .` in the same working folder, or follow the next few steps to manually delete each K8s resources.